Found a mini Jesus figure? Here’s everything you need to know

 With Easter approaching on April 5, 2026, it’s seeing a resurgence from previous years.

-➡️ Keep reading to explore the “mini Jesus hiding” challenge, what it means, how you can join in the fun, and more!
+Keep reading to explore the “mini Jesus hiding” challenge and what it means!

 Christian author Mackenzie Ryan Walters found a mini Jesus figurine (about 1 inch tall) hiding near a decorative cloth plant in a women’s bathroom.
 She was curious about the viral hiding trend.